gymnastjs/gymnast/README.md

 `.gl-grid-root` defines the full-width container in which `.gl-grid-content` will fit.
 This results in a page layout limited to 1280px centered.

-If you want an element to stretch to the size of its row / column you need to add the `.gl-grid__item--grow` class:
+If you want an element to stretch to the size of its row / column you need to add the `.gl-grid__item--stretch` class:

 ```html
 <body class="gl-grid gl-grid--vertical">